170jini/170jini.github.io/_posts/2024-07-01-Jetpack-Compose-Interview.md

 5. __*How do you handle user input in Jetpack Compose?*__
 We can handle user input in Jetpack Compose by using state to hold the input value and attaching a callback to the UI element that triggers a state update when the input value changes.

+6. __*What is the difference between Modifier and Style in Jetpack Compose?*__
+Modifier is used to modify a specific aspect of a Composable, such as its size or padding.
+Style is used to modify multiple aspects of a Composable, such as its color and typography.

+7. __*How do you navigate between screens in Jetpack Compose?*__
+We can navigate between screens in Jetpack Compose by using the NavController and setting up a navigation graph that defines the flow between screens.

+8. __*How do you handle data passing between screens in Jetpack Compose?*__
+We can handle data passing between screens in Jetpack Compose by using arguments to pass data from one screen to another.

+9. __*How do you handle orientation changes in Jetpack Compose?*__
+In Jetpack Compose, we can handle orientation changes by using the rememberSaveable function to save the state of a Composable during configuration changes.

+10. __*How do you handle scrolling in Jetpack Compose?*__
+We can handle scrolling in Jetpack Compose by using the LazyColumn and LazyRow composable functions.

+11. __*What is the purpose of the remember function in Jetpack Compose?*__
+The remember function is used to hold and manage state within a Composable.